soasme/nim-markdown/docs/advance_usages.md

 ## Customize Parsing

-Object `MarkdownConfig` is allowed to add new parsing rules.
+Sometimes, you want to add new parsing rules.
 In this example, we'll implement a new block parser called `IncludeParser` that can dynamically include markdown document in another file.
+The rule applies to customized inline parsers.

 For example,